-Anyone who breaches this obligation of confidentiality may be subject to a Just Culture investigation as outlined in the Employee Accountability Policy, ADM X 360, other disciplinary action and/or other rights or remedies as may be determined by TOH.
+Anyone who breaches this obligation of confidentiality may be subject to a Just Culture investigation as outlined in Corporate Policy - Employee Accountability, other disciplinary action and/or other rights or remedies as may be determined by TOH.

-Reporting
+12. Reporting

 Activities described in and compliance with this Policy will be monitored by CPS and will be reported in accordance with any requirements applicable to TOH, including annual reporting under the BPSAA and notification of awards of Contracts or POs under Trade Agreements.